 - Students should be inspired by all animals that are capable of moving through the air (i.e. those that are capable of unpowered and powered flight). - The challenge course can be constructed in a variety of ways.
 For example, the course could be based around the school playground.
 Alternatively, the course could be constructed using classroom furniture or recyclable materials.
-Students could even be involved in the design process, using digital systems, classroom resources and design and technologies tools, equipment and techniques to complete this task. - Specific obstacles featured in the challenge course could involve: - Movement between objects - Movement up, under, around and through objects - Picking up and dropping off items - 3.
+Students could even be involved in the design process, using digital systems, classroom resources and design and technologies tools, equipment and techniques to complete this task. - Specific obstacles featured in the challenge course could involve: - Movement between objects - Movement up, under, around and through objects - Picking up and dropping off items - Helium, helium-grade balloons and balloon pumps are required to complete the challenge course.
+Two balloons filled with helium are attached to the 'flying creature' the helium-filled balloons represent the creature's ability to 'fly'.
+Two balloon pumps are used to move the creature through the challenge course. - 3.
 Share or negotiate any specific challenge requirements, restrictions or criteria for success with students.
 These may include: - Size of student groups. - Type of animal to be created.
-This could be general (i.e. a real or imagined animal capable of powered or unpowered flight) or specific (i.e. a bird). - Materials to complete challenge, including number of balloons or balloon pumps. - If a monetary value is assigned to various materials, how much each material will cost to purchase and the total budget for each group. - Time limit to complete challenge. - 4.
-Students work in their groups to complete the challenge.
+This could be quite general (i.e. a real or imagined animal capable of powered or unpowered flight) or specific (i.e. a bird). - Materials to complete challenge, including number of balloons or balloon pumps. - If a monetary value is assigned to various materials, how much each material will cost to purchase and the total budget for each group. - Time limit to complete challenge.

+4. Students work in their groups to complete the challenge.
 During this phase, students brainstorm and generate ideas and solutions to the challenge, and experiment with the implementation of these ideas.

-Students should consider the features and structural, functional and/or behavioural adaptations their animal will need to survive in the chosen habitat such as body shape, wing shape and size, beak, feet and bone density.
+Students should consider the features and structural, functional and/or behavioural adaptations their animal will need to have to survive in the chosen habitat such as body shape, wing shape and size, beak, feet, bone density.
 They generate a labelled diagram of their animal, including an explanation of each feature and how these will help the animal survive in its habitat or how the adaptations respond to the biotic and abiotic factors within the habitat.
-Students could also provide their animal with a scientific name, using the Exploring Binomial Names activity sheet.
+Students could also provide their animal with a scientific name.
 Students then construct their animal from recycled materials.